inbloom/legacy-projects/lr-connector/README.md

 ------------

 1. Verify that GnuPG is installed
-2. Clone the inBloom LR Connector git repository to the deployment directory
+2. Clone the LR Connector git repository to the deployment directory
 3. Install the required libraries:

         pip install -r requirements.txt